 My Star Employee Is Moonlighting For Someone Else, Is That Legal?

-Picture the scene: you are the business-owner of a growing start-up with ten employees.
-One employee, Jack, has been with you from day one and, whilst he isn’t a director, you view him as your number two.
+Picture the scene: you are the business owner of a growing startup with ten employees.
+One employee, Jack, has been with you from day one, and whilst he isn’t an appointed director, you view him as your number two.

-After this goes on for a few weeks you become suspicious and check his work emails.
-You find that he has been working in the evenings with his friend on a new venture.
-You cannot tell yet whether that venture is in competition with your business.
+After this goes on for a few weeks, you become suspicious and check his work emails.
+He has been working with his friend on a new venture in the evenings.
+At this point, you cannot tell if this venture competes with your business.

-This kind of situation is commonly known as “moonlighting”.
-Whether it is lawful depends on numerous factors including:
+This kind of situation is commonly known as moonlighting.

 - What is written in the employment contract